Find Grad Schools

 8 Yearly Graduations

 Kennesaw State University comes in at #5 on our list of the most popular colleges offering master's degrees in united states studies.
-Each year, around 41,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,328 per year.
 During the most recent year for which we have data, 8 people received their master's degree in united states studies from KSU Georgia.
-About 20% of this group were women, and 80% were students from an underrepresented racial-ethnic group.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #8